-It should be noted that both DGN-AM~\cite{nguyen2016synthesizing} and PPGN~\cite{nguyen2017plug} are based on a less complex GAN (equivalent to DCGAN~\cite{radford2015unsupervised}).
+It should be noted that both DGN-AM~\citep{nguyen2016synthesizing} and PPGN~\citep{nguyen2017plug} are based on a less complex GAN (equivalent to DCGAN~\citep{radford2015unsupervised}).
 Therefore, we expect these methods to exhibit results of inferior quality, and so the comparison here should be interpreted in the context of GAN quality progress.
 However, we would like to stress that they do not aim to transfer knowledge to new domains.
 They can only generate samples of a particular class of a pretrained classifier network, and they have no explicit loss ensuring that the generated images follow a target distribution.

 Fig.~\ref{fig:conditional_imagenet_places} shows qualitative results for the different methods.
-As in the unconditional case, both MineGAN++ and MineGAN produce very realistic results, even for the challenging Off-manifold case.
+As in the unconditional case, both MineGAN++ and MineGAN produce very realistic results, even for the challenging Far-domain case.
 Table~\ref{table:appendix_target_imagenet_places365_fid} presents quantitative results in terms of FID and KMMD.
 We also indicate which methods use the label of the target domain class.
 MineGAN++ obtains the best scores for both metrics, despite not using target label information.
-ADGAN achieves a similar score to MineGAN for \textit{On-manifold}, but inferior performance for \textit{Off-manifold}.
+ADGAN achieves a similar score to MineGAN for \textit{Close-domain}, but inferior performance for \textit{Far-domain}.
 PPGN performs significantly worse than our method.
-TransferGAN has a large performance drop for \textit{Off-manifold} case, for which it cannot use the target label as it is not in the pretrained GAN (see~\cite{wang2018transferring} for details).
+TransferGAN has a large performance drop for \textit{Far-domain} case, for which it cannot use the target label as it is not in the pretrained GAN (see~\citep{wang2018transferring} for details).

 Another important point regarding DGN-AM and PPGN is that each image generation during inference is an iterative process of successive backpropagation updates until convergence, whereas our method is feedforward.
 Therefore, we include in Table~\ref{table:appendix_target_imagenet_places365_fid} the inference running time, using the default 200 iterations for DGN-AM and PPGN.
 All timings have been computed with a CPU Intel Xeon E5-1620 v3 @ 3.50GHz and GPU NVIDIA RTX 2080 Ti.
-We can clearly observe that the feedforward methods (TransferGAN, ADGAN and MineGAN) are three orders of magnitude faster despite being applied on a more complex GAN~\cite{brock2018large}.
+We can clearly observe that the feedforward methods (TransferGAN, ADGAN and MineGAN) are three orders of magnitude faster despite being applied on a more complex GAN~\citep{brock2018large}.